 - Communication Style: Syrians commonly joke and banter during conversation.
 Men often try to one-up each other with witty insults.
 The humour is likely to be different to what a Westerner is familiar with, however somewhat easy to engage with.

 - Raised Voices: Raising one’s voice is not immediately interpreted as aggressive in Syria.
 Speaking loudly and with passion shows one’s sincerity and investment in a matter.
 Such genuine expression often gives leverage and appeal in discussions and is not necessarily a sign of anger or offence.

-- Refusals: To questions and requests which require a yes or no answer, a Syrian’s preoccupation with appearances and politeness automatically requires that they answer “yes” whether it is true or not.
+- Refusals: To questions and requests which require a yes or no answer, a Syrian’s preoccupation with appearances and automatically requires that they answer “yes” whether it is true or not.
 A flat “no” can indicate that you want to end the relationship.
 The polite way to say no is to say something along the lines of, “I’ll see what I can do”, no matter how impossible the task may be.
 After the person has been queried several times concerning their success, an answer such as, “I’m still checking” or something similar signifies “no”.
-Such an indirect response also means “I am still your friend/ally, I tried”.
+Such an response also means “I am still your friend/ally, I tried”.

 - Personal Space: People often sit and stand closer to each other than the Western norm.
 Some Syrians may stand at proximities that are slightly uncomfortable for you.
 In this case, keep in mind that they may not have been made aware of the Australian standard of personal space, and probably do not realise the awkwardness it can create.

 - Physical Contact: Syrians are generally very comfortable touching people of the same gender.
 People often hug and kiss one another, lean on each other and walk holding hands or with linked arms.
 This display of affection between friends of the same gender or family members is more common in public than that between a husband and wife.
 However, affectionate conduct between a man and a woman is likely to draw the quick assumption that they are in a romantic relationship.